-With the harsh winter looming, he enters into a desperate race against time, facing a dangerous, physical and very real threat to become the last Englishman to complete the greatest long distance hiking trail on Earth.
+With the harshest winter for years looming, be by his side as he enters into a desperate race against time, facing a dangerous, physical and very real threat to become the last Englishman to complete the greatest long distance hiking trail on Earth.

 – Jennifer Pharr Davis (Record holder for the fastest thru-hike of the Appalachian Trail)

 ‘An entertaining account of a walk along one of the world’s most challenging and spectacular trails.’

 – Chris Townsend (Author, long distance hiker and TGO columist)

 ‘Off all the thru-hikers, Keith Foskett is the darnedess, do-or-die doggedest, and his book reflects not only his determination but also his appreciation of the Trail itself, the opportunity that put him on it and the hazards, human or otherwise, he met along the way.
 A fine read, entertaining, exciting and full of humour.’

 – Ingrid Cranfield (Author: At Last Michael Reeves)

 ‘The Last Englishman takes you on a grueling walking journey on the Pacific Crest Trail.
 The characters read so much like a well-crafted fiction novel, it’s hard to believe they are the living, breathing people that exist in this world.
 Laugh (and cry) your way through the trials of wilderness walking, the elation of new friendships and the revelations of a life well embraced.

 Take this walk with the author and be reminded of the importance and eventual hilarity of being truly alive… where the journey is all there is, and which leads you triumphantly back to yourself.’

 – Kimberlie Dame (Author: All Who Wander-Living Outside of it All)